golanlevin/lectures/lecture_expanded_body/readme.md

 Niki de Saint-Phalle in 1955:<br />
 ![Niki de Saint Phalle](images/niki_de_saint_phalle_1955.jpg)

-More recently, we can see formally inventive, evocative, yet subdued abstractions of the human form in the work of British sculptor, **Antony Gormley** (born 1950): <br />
+Also in the realm of static sculpture, we can see formally inventive, evocative, yet subdued abstractions of the human form in the work of British sculptor, **Antony Gormley** (born 1950): <br />
 ![Antony Gormley](images/antony-gormley.jpg)

 *Feeling Material* (2005) by Antony Gormley:<br />